 How does CARE work?

 A local professional artist is helping Soulscape to deliver the CARE project.
 The students create individual pieces of art, enabling them to visually express the aspects of the climate crisis that affect them most.
 Their artwork is created from recycled or sustainable materials.
 We exhibit their completed work at an installation, so that it can play a role in educating others about the climate issues that the young people are passionate about.

-Due to the COVID-19 restrictions imposed by the Government and students home-schooling for the time being, we are delivering the first CARE project through weekly video links with a small group of students at home, in partnership with their school.
-Each week, they have a live discussion and watch the artist demonstate some creative ideas, then have space to work on their own pieces during the week.
-The art exhibition at the end of term is likely to be done on film so it can be shared with people at home.
+Due to Covid-19 school closures and students home-schooling at the time, we delivered the majority of the first CARE project through weekly video chats with a small group of students at home, in partnership with their school.
+Each week, they had a live discussion and watched the artist demonstate some creative ideas, then had space to work on their own pieces at home during the week.
+The end of term exhibition took place online so it could be shared with people at home.

 Why is CARE important?